justdoit0823/notes/cluster-compute/mapreduce/paper.md

   * Reduce

-When a reduce worker has read all in- termediate data, it sorts it by the intermediate keys so that all occurrences of the same key are grouped together.
+When a reduce worker has read all intermediate data, it sorts it by the intermediate keys so that all occurrences of the same key are grouped together.
 The sorting is needed because typically many different keys map to the same reduce task.
-The reduce worker iterates over the sorted intermediate data and for each unique intermediate key en- countered, it passes the key and the corresponding set of intermediate values to the user’s Reduce func- tion.
+The reduce worker iterates over the sorted intermediate data and for each unique intermediate key encountered, it passes the key and the corresponding set of intermediate values to the user’s Reduce func- tion.
 The output of the Reduce function is appended to a final output file for this reduce partition.

 Worker